wzhang735/jupiter_notebook/README.md

 # My name is Wendy Zhang.
-# This is my first jupite notebook
+This is my first jupiter notebook.